-- a) All new housing development should take account of, and respect, the special landscape and built character of the village. - b) The scale and nature of all schemes must ensure an appropriate level of services, facilities, and infrastructure are available, or provided, to serve the proposed development. - c) The community at the moment strongly prefers smaller development schemes up to 15 units.
-Larger schemes must demonstrate that they will generate wider community benefits to the village over and above that are required in b) above. - d) All development proposals for sites adjoining the settlement boundary must avoid hard edges with the existing built-up boundaries, and with the countryside by creating landscape buffers. - e) Developments must incorporate good pedestrian and cycle routes within the development, and off site of the development.
-In particular, developers must ensure adequate links exist or can be provided into the village centre and local schools. - f) Within the built up area, the replacement of existing dwellings and sub division of existing residential plots and gardens to create new dwellings will be permitted if the proposal: - incorporates good quality design which maintains or enhances the character, appearance and setting of existing buildings and street scene; - does not have an unacceptable impact on the amenities of neighbouring occupiers, or impact significantly on the landscape setting or the conservation area. - g) New dwellings must be no more than 2 storeys, with accommodation only permitted in roof space when it is in keeping with the surrounding properties and area.
+- a) All new housing development should take account of, and respect, the special landscape and built character of the village. - b) The scale and nature of all schemes must ensure an appropriate level of services, facilities, and infrastructure are available, or provided, to serve the proposed development. - c) All development proposals for sites adjoining the settlement boundary must avoid hard edges with the existing built-up boundaries, and with the countryside by creating landscape buffers. - d) Developments must incorporate good pedestrian and cycle routes within the development, and off site of the development.
+In particular, developers must ensure adequate links exist or can be provided into the village centre and local schools. - e) Within the built up area, the replacement of existing dwellings and sub division of existing residential plots and gardens to create new dwellings will be permitted if the proposal: - incorporates good quality design which maintains or enhances the character, appearance and setting of existing buildings and street scene; - does not have an unacceptable impact on the amenities of neighbouring occupiers, or impact significantly on the landscape setting or the conservation area. - f) New dwellings must be no more than 2 storeys, with accommodation only permitted in roof space when it is in keeping with the surrounding properties and area.